conduktor/conduktor-docs/src/pages/changelog/Console-1.36.0.md

 - Topic lists within both the consumer groups and member details pages now support label-based filtering.
 - In the topic details view for consumer groups, labels are visible and can be added, edited, or deleted.

-#### Revamped Application Details page

-The **Application Details** page has been redesigned to provide a cleaner, more focused view of application-level information.
-The revamped page now emphasizes high-level application metadata, ownership details, and cross-instance insights.

-#### New Application Instance Details page

-We've introduced a dedicated **Application Instance Details** page that consolidates all instance-specific operational information that was previously embedded within the main application details view.

 ### Conduktor Exchange

 ### Conduktor Trust